pavelkomarov/pavelkomarov.github.io/writing/quotes.md

 "All that was great in the past was ridiculed, condemned, combated, supressed--only to emerge all the more powerfully, all the more triumphantly from the struggle."
 --Nikola Tesla

+"A goal without a plan is just a wish."
+--Harold Tharp

 "...and they have windows, and your lab doesn't have windows because why don't they put windows in labs?"
 --Andrea Thomaz, on why robots often don't work in the field